-CANONICAL MODEL EXTENSIONS TIMELINE Alternatives Current 2018 2020 2022 2024 External organizations will define their own model and not extend from the base model x x x External organizations will extend from the inherited base model in a common (non- AHCA) namespace External organizations will extend from the inherited base model in their own namespaces х -> information acros ss systems.
-Comm e a canonical mode ion industry data fo hose schemas are ormats are used (e. .g., X12) which Analysis information acros through inheritan own namespace type.
-In this exam The future state strategy is to use a canonical model pattern for the exchange of nformation across systems.
-Extensions to the base model will be accommodated hrough inheritance.
-Inherited models (e.g., for external organizations) will reside in their own namespace.
-A namespace is an organization technique to group objects of similar ype.
+CANONICAL MODEL EXTENSIONS TIMELINE Alternatives Current 2018 2020 2022 2024 External organizations will define their own model and not extend from the base model Х Х х External organizations will extend from the inherited base model in a common (non-Agency) namespace External organizations will extend from the inherited base model in their own namespaces X -> Currently, the Agency does not use a canonical model pattern for the exchange of information across systems.
+Common industry data formats are used (e.g., X12) which are mapped to XML schemas, but those schemas are not consistently reused within FMMIS.
+Analysis information acros through inheritan own namespace. type.
+In this exan The future state strategy is to use a canonical model pattern for the exchange of information across systems.
+Extensions to the base model will be accommodated through inheritance.
+Inherited models (e.g., for external organizations) will reside in the own namespace.
+A namespace is an organization technique to group objects of similar type.
 In this example, each external organization will have its own namespace for their agency specific model extensions.